-4. RESPONSIBILITIES
+4. Responsibilities

-- 4.1 The remainder of this document refers to the operational and safety requirements for the use of motor vehicles on council business and is set in four parts relating to different categories of staff and management. - Responsibilities of drivers on council business i.e. The Grey Fleet - Responsibilities of drivers of council-owned vehicles or vehicles hired or leased by the council - Management responsibilities in relation to drivers. - Management responsibilities for council-owned vehicles or vehicles hired or leased by the council.
+- 4.1 The remainder of this document refers to the operational and safety requirements for the use of motor vehicles on council business and is set out in four parts relating to different categories of staff and management: - A Responsibilities of drivers on council business. - B Responsibilities of drivers of council-owned vehicles, or vehicles hired or leased by the council i.e. The Green Fleet. - C Management responsibilities in relation to drivers. - D Management responsibilities for council-owned vehicles or vehicles hired or leased by the Council.